PaulioRandall/p90/README.md

 ## Util functions

 There exists some utility functions for common activities.
 The cool part is you don't have to use them.
-If you don't like the way I've approached CSS code generation then right your own functions in your styles file.
+If you don't like the way I've approached CSS code generation then right your own functions.
+It's just polain JavaScript after all.

-Some of them are really convenient while others are so trivial I wouldn't blame you for spending 30 seconds crafting your own.
+Some of them are really convenient while others are so trivial it'll be quicker to write your own than look up the name in the docs.

 ```js
 import p90Util from 'p90/util'